 E. Monitoring and Reporting.
 Title 40, section 122.48 of the Code of Federal Regulations (40 C.F.R. section 122.48) requires that all NPDES permits specify requirements for recording and reporting monitoring results.
 Water Code sections 13267 and 13383 authorize the Central Valley Water Board to require technical and monitoring reports.
 The Monitoring and Reporting Program (MRP) establishes monitoring and reporting requirements to implement federal and state requirements.
 The MRP is provided in Attachment E. The technical and monitoring reports in this Order are required in accordance with Water Code section 13267, which states the following in subsection (b)(1), “In conducting an investigation specified in subdivision (a), the regional board may require that any person who has discharged, discharges, or is suspected of having discharged discharging, or who proposes to discharge waste within its region, or any citizen or domiciliary, or political agency or entity of this state who has discharged, discharges, or is suspected of having discharged or discharging, or who proposes to discharge, waste outside of its region could affect the quality of waters within its region shall furnish, under penalty of perjury, technical or monitoring program reports which the regional board requires.
 The burden, including costs, of these reports shall bear a reasonable relationship to the need for the report and the benefits to be obtained from the reports.
 In requiring those reports, the regional board shall provide the person with a written explanation with regard to the need for the reports and shall identify the evidence that supports requiring that person to provide the reports.”
 The Discharger owns and operates the Facility subject to this Order.
 The monitoring reports required by this Order are necessary to determine compliance with this Order.
 The need for the monitoring reports is discussed in the Fact Sheet.

 F. Notification of Interested Persons.
-The Central Valley Water Board has notified the Discharger and interested agencies and persons of its intent to prescribe WDR’s for the discharge and has provided them with an opportunity to submit their written comments and recommendations.
+The Central Valley Water Board has notified the Discharger and interested agencies and persons of its intent to prescribe WDRs for the discharge and has provided them with an opportunity to submit their written comments and recommendations.
 Details of the notification are provided in the Fact Sheet.

 G. Consideration of Public Comment.
 The Central Valley Water Board, in a public meeting, heard and considered all comments pertaining to the discharge.
 Details of the Public Hearing are provided in the Fact Sheet.